cloudfoundry/notifications/Godeps/_workspace/src/github.com/go-sql-driver/mysql/README.md

 ```
 Type:           bool
 Valid Values:   true, false
 Default:        false
 ```
-`allowAllFiles=true` allows the usage of the insecure old password method.
+`allowOldPasswords=true` allows the usage of the insecure old password method.
 This should be avoided, but is necessary in some cases.
 See also [the old_passwords wiki page](https://github.com/go-sql-driver/mysql/wiki/old_passwords).

 ##### `charset`